Redactions

 1945: Tokyo at left, Hiroshima at right

 In such a context, it is hard to see Hiroshima and Nagasaki as the attacks that crossed the line.
 The line was already crossed — we were already burning men, women, and children by the thousands.
-Hiroshima and Nagasaki added the effects of radiation (which were little understood at the time by those who ordered the use of the atomic bombs ), but the firebombings were not without their lingering, scarring effects on the survivors, either.
+Hiroshima and Nagasaki added the effects of radiation (which were little understood at the time by those who ordered the use of the atomic bombs2), but the firebombings were not without their lingering, scarring effects on the survivors, either.

 How did this happen?
 As was the case with the decision to develop, produce, and use the atomic bomb, it was a process of gradual accumulation.
 Small decisions seemed to lead to big “inevitable” consequences.
 Strategic bombing began as an attempt to find clever, scientifically-informed ways to shut down the enemy’s war-making capability, and it ended with a butchery that would have been recognizable to Genghis Khan.